ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 and was awarded a PhD degree in Statistics by Simon Fraser University.
 His research interest lies at statistics and deep learning, both methodologically and theoretically.
 Also,
-he has got an enthusiasm for collabarative and applied works.
+he has got an enthusiasm for collaborative and applied works.
 See his [curriculum vitae](attach/CV20230130.pdf){:target="_blank"} (updated on 2023/Jan/30).

 #### HOBBIES